r-lib/carrier/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# external
+# carrier

-The external package provides tools to package up functions so they can be sent to remote R sessions or to different processes, and tools to test your crates locally.
+The carrier package provides tools to package up functions so they can be sent to remote R sessions or to different processes, and tools to test your crates locally.
 They make it easy to control what data should be packaged with the function and what size your crated function is.

-Currently external only provides a strict function constructor that forces you to be explicit about the functions and the data your function depends on.
+Currently carrier only provides a strict function constructor that forces you to be explicit about the functions and the data your function depends on.
 In the future it will also provide tools to figure it out automatically.